 Finger Hash – Indian Charas

 If you’re looking for that “old school cool,” finger hash might be the way to go.
-Having its roots in India, this is probably one of the most time-honored methods of creating hash out there.
+Having its roots in India, this is probably one of the most time-honoured methods of creating hash out there.

 Finger hash was originally made by cannabis cultivators by pressing the kief that had fallen off during the procurement of their cannabis plants.
 They would usually take a dull knife or use their fingers, hence the name, to group the kief that accumulated in their hands and then compress it all to form a hash.